Tanzania president Magufuli seeks second term as polls open | Politics

 Tanzanians headed to the polls on Wednesday for presidential and parliamentary elections that President John Magufuli hopes will hand him another five-year term despite criticism from rights groups that the government has stifled political dissent.

-Magufuli's main challengers include Tundu Lissu, who was shot 16 times in 2017, and former foreign minister Bernard Membe.
-The attack on Lissu, who returned from three years in exile in July, has never been solved.
-People turned out early to cast their ballots in Dar es Salaam on Wednesday morning.
+Magufuli's main challenger, opposition leader Tundu Lissu, was shot 16 times in 2017 in what remains an unsolved case.
+He returned from three years in exile in July.
+People turned out early to cast their ballots in the commercial capital of Dar es Salaam on Wednesday morning.

 "Authorities are now trying to block VPN services," said ProtonVPN, an open source VPN provider, on Twitter.
 On Tuesday, both Twitter and Internet blockage monitor NetBlocks reported widespread problems.

-"We're seeing some blocking and throttling of Twitter," Twitter in a statement from its public policy account.
-East Africa's third-largest economy has recorded average growth of close to 7% over the last four years, according to official figures, as the government invested billions of dollars in infrastructure including a new railway, a hydropower dam and planes for the national airline.
+"We're seeing some blocking and throttling of Twitter," Twitter said in a statement from its public policy account.
+In the semi-autonomous archipelago of Zanzibar, local media reported calm, after two days of unrest.
+Police said they used tear gas and arrested youths blocking the offloading of ballot boxes.

-"THIRSTY FOR JUSTICE" The government projects economic growth of 5.5% in 2020 after COVID-19 hit key sectors such as tourism.
-But the World Bank predicts growth of only 2.5%.

-Magufuli is promising voters that new infrastructure projects will fuel growth of at least 8% soon.
+The opposition presidential candidate Seif Sharif Hamad was detained and later released as he tried to vote early on Tuesday.
+His party ACT-Wazalendo alleged that 10 people were shot dead by police.
+Police on Tuesday said they had no information about any deaths.

+GROWTH AND JUSTICE Magufuli, nicknamed "Bulldozer" for his fondness of massive works and his reputation for getting his way despite opposition, has campaigned promising to turbocharge growth in East Africa's third largest economy with infrastructure projects.
 "We have told Tanzanians the importance of investing on transport infrastructure...for the betterment of this nation," Magufuli said on Tuesday in Dodoma at his last rally.

+Tanzania has recorded average growth of close to 7% over the last four years, according to official figures, fuelled by billions of dollars spent on infrastructure including a new railway, a hydropower dam and planes for the national airline.
+The government projects economic growth of 5.5% in 2020 despite the coronavirus pandemic battering key sectors such as tourism.
+But the World Bank expect the economy to grow only 2.5%.

-Lissu told his final rally in the commercial capital Dar es Salaam that he was confident of winning.
+Lissu told his final rally in Dar es Salaam that he was confident of winning.
 "Tanzanians are hungry and thirsty for justice," he said.
-"It's time to decide."
-More than 29 million people are registered to vote out of 58 million citizens.
-They will choose from 15 presidential candidates and elect lawmakers for 264 parliamentary seats.

 - READ MORE ON: